Free-Radical/Cortex1-ZeroVeil/docs/whitepaper.md

 Large Language Models are being integrated into workflows containing sensitive personal, corporate, and regulated data.
 While existing solutions address content privacy through PII scrubbing, they fail to address a fundamental problem: **cloud providers can correlate every prompt to a specific user via API keys**, even with "zero data retention" policies.

-Cortex1-ZeroVeil introduces a **mixer architecture** for LLM interactions — analogous to Bitcoin mixers for transaction privacy.
+Cortex1-ZeroVeil introduces a **mix network architecture** for LLM interactions — applying principles from anonymous communication research (similar in concept to cryptocurrency tumblers) to AI infrastructure.
 By aggregating prompts from multiple tenants through a shared relay identity, it breaks user-to-prompt correlation at the provider level.

 **Critically, we do not offer PII scrubbing as a service.** Sending raw PII to any third party for "privacy processing" defeats the purpose.
 Users must scrub content locally before it reaches our relay.
 This separation of concerns — content privacy (user responsibility) vs. identity privacy (ZeroVeil responsibility) — is foundational to our architecture.